Protect an Application

 }

-1This rule matches our /public endpoint and forwards the request to our upstream service.
-It doesn’t perform any kind of request verification or transformation.
+1This rule matches the /public endpoint and forwards the request to our upstream service without performing any verification or transformation.

-2This rule matches the /user and the /admin endpoints and performs the required authentication as well as authorization steps.
+2This rule matches the /user and /admin endpoints, handling both authentication and authorization steps.

-Please note, that we don’t define any finalizer in the pipeline of the second rule.
-Since we have a default rule with a finalizer configured, it is reused here.
-There is no need for other rules as well as our default rule will block requests to any other endpoints.
+Since we don’t define a finalizer in the second rule’s pipeline, the default rule’s finalizer is reused.
+There is no need for additional rules, as the default rule will block requests to any other endpoints.

-3. Having everything related to heimdall configuration, let us now create a policy, OPA is going to use.
-So, create a file named policy.rego with the following contents.
+4. Now that everything related to heimdall configuration is in place, let’s create a policy that OPA will use.
+Create a file named policy.rego with the following contents:

 package demo